An ACT Government Website

 The Board decides how to conduct the inquiry but must follow the rules of natural justice (fairness).
 They aren't bound by strict court rules of evidence and can gather information as they see fit.

 The Board can arrange for public servants to help them.
-They can also appoint a lawyer for legal support.
+They can also appoint a lawyer to assist them with the inquiry.

 The Board can hold public or private hearings to gather information.
 They can control who attends hearings and what evidence is made public.
 They have the power to call witnesses to give evidence under oath.